robbedhondt/BellatrExplorer/README.md

     - Maybe show the delta on the slider tracks instead of absolute value?
     - Is the slider background even accurate?
 The color of the current sample doesn't seem to correspond across different features (while that should be the case)
     - Check if there are no problems with setting the sliders to the first sample in the dataset, since the sliders are constrained to the quantiles now
+    - Evenly space the dots on the sliders?
+So the values for the slider are actually the percentiles?
+And the value that is shown could then be the actual feature value... somehow we need to incorporate categorical variables then though.
+Also we would lose some interpretability of the feature distributional information and its raw value (compared to the rules that say "age > 72" for example)
+        - Add also this to a config file
 - All rules graph
     - [dcc.Tooltip](https://dash.plotly.com/dash-core-components/slider) is what you need to adapt the px lines tooltip
     - set max rule depth: through callback with fig.update_yaxes(range=[None, value])